 Merrifield, who had been hired in early 2005, and Priebe ultimately approached their boss Krysko with the idea of creating a spinoff company to develop this safer version.
 Weeks later, they incorporated New Horizon Interactive.

 The development work for what would eventually become Club Penguin began somewhere in 2005.
-The game was essentially an extension of Penguin Chat 3, which was released in April 2005, and internally branded as Penguin Chat 4.
+The game was an extension of Penguin Chat 3, which was released in April 2005, and internally branded as Penguin Chat 4.

 The game took off like a literal wildfire.
 By November 2006, a little over a year after launching, Club Penguin was already attracting more than 2 million players every month.
 In the meantime, they had rejected lucrative advertising offers from the likes of Google to keep the site free from banner ads.